Kidney Transplant Survival Rate & Outcomes Information

 - The experience of the program’s surgeons and nephrologists

-- The diagnosis and prognosis of the patients on the waiting list, as well as any comorbidities that the patients may have
+- The kidney transplant prognosis and diagnosis of the patients on the waiting list, as well as any comorbidities that the patients may have

 A transplant center’s criteria for accepting patients can also have an effect on its survival rate.
-Centers that turn away high-risk patients may have a higher overall survival rate, while centers that attempt to find a kidney match for seriously ill patients with advanced medical conditions may have a lower survival rate.
+Kidney transplant centers that turn away high-risk patients may have a higher overall survival rate, while centers that attempt to find a kidney match for seriously ill patients with advanced medical conditions may have a lower survival rate.

 As research helps improve the speed and efficacy of the transplantation process, survival rates continue to improve.
 In fact, the Organ Procurement and Transplantation Network reports that the one-year kidney transplant survival rate has increased nearly every year since 1988.
 TGH hopes to be at the forefront of making the process even better in the years to come, thereby providing our patients with improved survival rates.